How to move to a new gTLD like a champ without hurting your SEO

 Why move to a new domain?

-If the domain you have now is not the one you wanted – if it’s long, with hyphens and says nothing about your brand – then you might consider registering a new web address that’s not only catchier but also more relevant to your brand.
+If the domain you have now is not the one you wanted – if it’s long, with hyphens and says nothing about your brand – then you might consider registering a new domain name that’s not only catchier but also more relevant to your brand.

 Something like affordable-plumbing-repairs-24h.com may describe your business but wouldn’t a 24h.plumbing or plumber.london be a better fit?
 Definitely!
 In addition, if you have a local business in London, for example, and want to build trust and raise awareness on your brand, a .london domain would be the best choice for you.